 When Cooley was asked about the question, he replied, “Oh, I read in a newspaper that Miss Strong has written an article saying there was no use having a trial.”

-The IWW benefited greatly from a national defense fund campaign they launched soon after the arrests of the 74 Wobblies.
+The IWW benefited greatly from a national defense fund campaign they launched soon after the arrests of the 74 accused Wobblies.
 Using the funds raised, they retained Los Angeles attorney Fred H. Moore and former King County deputy prosecutor George F. Vanderveer, both of whom proved highly effective in the defense.
 In one intriguing twist at one point in the trial, forensic evidence indicated that Curtis was most likely killed by one of his fellow deputies, and so that charge was thus quietly dropped.
 Another contributing factor explaining the length and complexity of the trial was the IWW’s collective perception of it as a microcosm of the class struggle they were then passionately committed to winning.

 Thomas H. Tracy was finally acquitted on May 5, 1917.
 Shortly thereafter, all charges were dropped against the remaining 73 defendants.
 There was no appeal — nor were charges ever filed against any of the citizen deputies who may have murdered the five Wobblies who also died in the massacre.